Can a Ghost Make You Ill? The Ghost Sickness Belief of the Native American Indians

 Navajo Hogan, Monument Valley Navajo Tribal Park, USA ( CC BY 2.0 )

-The Navajos believe that ghost sickness is caused by a person communicating with the dead or by connecting the thoughts of a living person with those of the deceased.
+The Navajos also believe that ghost sickness is caused by a person communicating with the dead or by connecting the thoughts of a living person with those of the deceased by, for example, thinking about them too much.
 In a case mentioned by Putsch, for example, a Navajo woman develops nightmares about her father following his death from a ruptured appendix.
 The woman’s mother felt that her daughter was somehow connected with her husband’s death, and that she was plagued by the malignant influence of his spirit.

 Navajo Girl, Navajo Reservation, Window Rock, Arizona ( CC BY 2.0 )